1. Liquid Funds1

 Fixed Maturity Funds

 A fixed-maturity plan is a type of debt fund that invests in a single company.
 Unlike a regular debt fund, the investor is promised to receive a specific amount of money at some point in the future.
-The fixed-maturity plan has one objective, and it is to be repaid by one entity or another.
+The fixed-maturity plan has one objective, which is to be repaid by one entity.

-For example, if you invest in a debt fund that has a fixed maturity date, then you will receive your principal (or interest) at the time of maturity.
+For example, if you invest in a debt fund with a fixed maturity date, you will receive your principal (or interest) at the time of maturity.
 Therefore, you don't have to worry about losing any money if the company goes bankrupt as long as you pay back your principal at maturity.

 The disadvantage of this type of investment is that it does not give you any options for investing or diversifying your portfolio.
 Therefore, if no dividends are coming from the company, then the value of your investment will only go down when interest rates rise or when inflation increases.